 “I want people to have a future,” she says.
 “I want them to value their lives.
 I don’t want them to be cut out of society because they made a bad decision.”

 And even after 39 years at the BGC, Brose says she isn’t ready to retire.
+In fact she recently added volunteering at the Detox of South Fl to her busy schedule.

 “As long as I have outcomes as to what I am charged to do, I’ll stay.
 There’s still a lot to be done.”